stefanfreitag/Terraform-Guide/workshop/content.en/docs/tools/terraform-docs.md

 terraform-docs markdown table --output-file README.md --output-mode inject /path/to/module
 ```

-If you would not like to pass the configuration on the CLI, create a file _terraform-docs.yml_
+If you would not like to pass the configuration on the CLI, create a file _.terraform-docs.yml_
 in the root directory of the Terraform module.

 ```yaml